John Konrads: Later life

 After the games, Konrads accepted a swimming scholarship at the University of Southern California, where his performances decreased over time.
 Upon returning to Australia to qualify for the 1964 Summer Olympics, he managed only qualification for the 4 × 200 m freestyle relay team.
 He only swam in the heats, and watched from the stands as another Australian, Bob Windle, claimed his 1500 m title.
 After retirement, Konrads became a swimming coach, and with his marketing degree from USC, he eventually rose to the Australasian directorship of L'Oréal.
 He later established a consultancy and advertising firm.

 Konrads publicly revealed his struggles with bipolar disorder, and sought to raise public awareness with features on Australian television.

 In 1984, Konrads had one of his gold medals (1500-metre freestyle – 1960 Rome Olympics) stolen from his Melbourne home.
 It was found 25 years later after a woman tried to sell it to an American sports enthusiast.
 The woman purchased the gold medal at a bric-a-brac sale in Brisbane.
 The returned medal is now on loan for display at the National Sports Museum in Melbourne.
 In 2011, Konrads decided to auction his collection of swimming memorabilia, including his medals.
 This was acquired by the National Museum of Australia in August of that year.

-Konrads died on 25 April 2021 at the age of 78.
+Konrads died on 25 April 2021, 26 days short of his 79th birthday.